 Funds go farther!
 If you want your donation to stretch as much as possible, please consider donating funds.
 For every $1 donated, the Food Bank can purchase the equivalent of 4 meals.

-Our fundraising platform, Cheerful Giving, makes it quick and simple to create your own fundraising page to help feed eastern Oklahomans.
+Our fundraising platform makes it quick and simple to create your own fundraising page to help feed eastern Oklahomans.
 You can share your page with others to boost your contribution.

 HOW THIS WORKS

 - Click on “Campaigns” on the left-hand sidebar.

 - Then click “New Campaign” in the top right corner.